Maggie Doyle: Friends and colleagues

 Over the course of some six years in Mount Thomas, Maggie is shown to have developed friendships, or at least close acquaintances, with a number of local personalities.
-Like most of her colleagues, she has an strong friendship with Chris Riley (Julie Nihill), a shire councillor and the publican of the Imperial Hotel, the local "watering hole" used by the local police.
+Like most of her colleagues, she has a strong friendship with Chris Riley (Julie Nihill), a shire councillor and the publican of the Imperial Hotel, the local "watering hole" used by the local police.
 Chris is Maggie's landlord when she first moves into town, and remains a close friend and confidante after Maggie is forced to move out by pressure from superior officers.

 For around three years, Maggie's closest friend was her roommate, Gina Belfanti (Rachel Blakely), a local paramedic whose work often crossed path with that of the police before her death, which came after contracting Japanese encephalitis.

 Despite initially finding her boss, Tom Croydon (John Wood), to be gruff and something of a chauvinist, Maggie proved herself to be an excellent copper, which in turn gained her more respect from Tom.
 Over time, this respect developed into something of a father-daughter dynamic and Maggie came to look at Tom like a second father, though he remained willing to offer stern counsel on the rare occasions that Maggie made a mistake.

 Maggie was friendly with all her colleagues, even the occasionally dour Nick Schultz (William McInnes), but found her closest friendship with fellow female officer Dash McKinley (Tasma Walton).
 Despite the age difference between them, Maggie and Dash bonded over their shared experiences as females in a male-dominated workplace.
 Following Gina's death, Dash became Maggie's roommate, sharing a house with her until she decided to leave Mount Thomas in the aftermath of her mother's death.
 With Dash gone, Maggie's new female colleague is Jo Parrish (Jane Allsop), but the two have little time together to begin bonding before Maggie is gunned down.

 For a lot of her career, Maggie's family connections – to her father, the "old school" sergeant, and her brother, the "toe-cutter" – complicated her relationships with her fellow officers.
 Despite having a strong sense of pride in being a cop, Maggie found herself despising her profession on more than one occasion, describing the force as a "boys' club" after being pressured by her superiors to move out of her room at the Imperial Hotel while she was pursuing charges against a politician.